 Chicken Piccata Recipe Ingredients

-- Dredging Mixture: To get that golden crust you’ll coat the chicken in a mixture of flour, freshly grated parmesan cheese, salt, and pepper.
+• Dredging Mixture: To achieve that golden crust, coat the chicken in a mixture of flour, freshly grated Parmesan cheese, salt, and pepper.
 I’m using arrowroot flour as a gluten-free option.
 But you could use almost any flour in this recipe, so choose your favorite.

 Find the printable recipe with measurements below in the recipe card.